Is the Options Market Predicting a Spike in 22nd Century (XXII) Stock?

 What do the Analysts Think?

 Clearly, options traders are pricing in a big move for 22nd Century shares, but what is the fundamental picture for the company?
-Currently, 22nd Century is a Zacks Rank #2 (Buy) in the Tobacco industry that ranks in the Top 32% of our Zacks Industry Rank.
-Over the last 60 days, one analyst has increased the earnings estimates for the current quarter, while none have revised their estimates downward.
+Currently, 22nd Century is a Zacks Rank #3 (Hold) in the Tobacco industry that ranks in the Top 32% of our Zacks Industry Rank.
+Over the last 60 days, one analyst has increased their earnings estimates for the current quarter, while none have dropped their estimates.
 The net effect has narrowed our Zacks Consensus Estimate for the current quarter from a loss of 4 cents per share to a loss of 3 cents in that period.

 Given the way analysts feel about 22nd Century right now, this huge implied volatility could mean there’s a trade developing.
 Oftentimes, options traders look for options with high levels of implied volatility to sell premium.
 This is a strategy many seasoned traders use because it captures decay.
 At expiration, the hope for these traders is that the underlying stock does not move as much as originally expected.